The Morning Gift: Plot summary

 The Morning Gift tells the story of Ruth Berger, whose family is part of the Jewish Intelligentsia in Vienna.
 When the Nazis take over, the Bergers organize a student visa for Ruth to be sent ahead to England, not realizing that she will not be allowed to leave Austria because of her political leanings as a Social Democrat.
 When her father is suddenly arrested by the Gestapo, he is told to leave Austria within a week and while his family is able to escape to London, Ruth on a separate transport is stopped on the border by the SS and sent back to Vienna.
 Quinton Somerville, an English professor and scientist who worked with Professor Berger in the past, arrives in Vienna for an award ceremony and learns that Professor Berger has been dismissed.
 Trying to contact the family, he visits Bergers' home and discovers Ruth, who is desperate to find a way to escape to England.
 Several attempts to get a valid visa for Ruth fail and Quin realizes that the only way to get her out of the country quickly is through a marriage of convenience.
 The marriage has to stay a secret until Ruth receives British citizenship, but once safe in London, the annulment of the marriage takes much longer than expected.

 Ruth and her family try to re-establish their life in the world of refugees, using their humour to keep the terror and desolation at bay.
-When the university that Ruth is set to attend is forced to transfer her, the Quakers enrol her into Quinton's University.
+When the university that Ruth is set to attend is forced to transfer her, the Quakers enrol her into Quinton's university, Thameside.
 She ends up being lectured by her own husband by coincidence, alongside the snobbish and clever Verena Plackett, who has ambitiously set her sights on Quinton.

 Unaware of Ruth's marriage of convenience, her real fiance Heini, a talented pianist from Budapest, escapes to England, and the unfolding events put Ruth and Quinton's secret marriage of convenience on the verge of being discovered and betrayed.

 Desperately trying to cling to their moral values, Ruth and Quin deny their growing attraction for each other - then World War II breaks out and personal intentions become insignificant.